krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of forward pass for linear regression in CUDA

 ## Day 26
-- Implementation of backward pass and updating weights for linear regression in CUDA
+- Implementation of backward pass with gradient calculations for updating weights of linear regression in CUDA